kcybulski/prosody-modules/mod_c2s_limit_sessions/README.markdown

 =============

-After installing and adding the module to `modules_enabled` you can specify a limit with `max_resources` wich defaults to 10.
+After installing and adding the module to `modules_enabled` you can specify a limit with `max_resources` which defaults to 10.